5genesis/Dispatcher/README.md

 ![](./images/dispatcher_arch.png)

 ## Available features
 The available features will depend on the features exposed by each dispatched module.
-Stable features are:
+The stable features are:

 ##### MANO
 - Onboard VNFD